North Street Friends Meetinghouse

-The North Street Friends Meetinghouse is a brick structure on Brick Church Road near Aurora, New York.
+The North Street Friends Meetinghouse is a brick structure on Brick Church Road in the town of Ledyard, near Aurora (west bank of Cayuga Lake), Cayuga County, New York.
 It is significant for its associations with abolition, the Underground Railroad and the Women's Rights Movement in Central New York.

 It was added to the National Register of Historic Places in 2005.